Retirement Intelligence

 The Sandwich Generation

-Many Singaporeans support both ageing parents and adult children simultaneously, steadily depleting their own retirement savings during years when they should be saving most aggressively.
+Supporting ageing parents and adult children simultaneously depletes savings during the years you should be accumulating most aggressively.

 📊